Applesauce muffins are moist, not overly sweet and ready to eat in about 20 minutes! They are the perfect breakfast or after school snack.

 The ingredients for these muffins are things that I always have on hand.
 Check it out:

-First, cream your butter and sugar together.
 Then add your eggs in, one at a time, until the mixture is fluffy.

 Next, add in your dry ingredients.
 I don’t worry about sifting them in or anything special.
 Also, notice that there is 1 Tbsp of baking powder.
 This might seem like a lot for only 12 muffins, but trust me.
 The baking powder will help increase the volume (creating taller muffins) and lighten up the texture.
 Your batter will be very thick.

-*Here’s a fun little kitchen hack for you: Whenever I make cupcakes or muffins, I use an ice cream scoop.
+*PRO TIP* Whenever I make cupcakes or muffins, I use an ice cream scoop.
 It helps me get just the right amount of batter into the cups, creates uniform sizes and it’s much less messy.
 For these muffins, I fill the scoop to the top and it gives me 12 generously filled muffin tins.

 Put them in the oven for 12-16 minutes or until a toothpick inserted in the center comes out clean and the tops are slightly golden brown.
 Let them cool for about 5 minutes.